-Shubhranshu Choudhary is a journalist and co-founder of CGNet Swara, the world’s first community radio on mobile phone (www.cgnetswara.org).
-He left his work covering wars in South Asia as a BBC South Asia producer in 2004 to work on the democratization of media in forests of Central Tribal India where he grew up.
-Through his discourse with people he felt that the current mainstream media does not give equal access to all voices.
-The current feudal model of mass communication creates wars rather than solving the problems.
-Since then Shubhranshu has been working on creating a working model for democratic media.
-He realized that more than Facebook, India needs a “VoiceBook” because a vast majority of the country lives on the wrong side of digital divide.
-Shubhranshu won Google Digital Activism award in 2014 and was also named one of 100 Leading Global Thinkers in 2014 by Foreign Policy magazine.
-He was chosen Young Business Leader by Boston Global Forum in 2015.
-He recently developed Radio Bultoo (http://www.thewire.in/19331/the-miracle-of-radio-bultoo/) which current Indian Prime Minister Narendra Modi has called for expansion all over the country (http://timesofindia.indiatimes.com/india/PM-sees-in-Chhattisgarhs-Radio-Bultoo-an-example-worth-emulating-for-farmers/articleshow/50702160.cms).
-Currently, Shubhranshu is trying to set up an Institute for Rural Journalism Entrepreneurship in a remote tribal village in Central India where he does farming with students to create a self-sustainable school for self-sustainable rural community media entrepreneurs.
+Shubhranshu Choudhary is a journalist and co-founder of CGNet Swara, the world’s first community radio on mobile phone.
+He left his work covering wars in South Asia as a BBC South Asia producer in 2004 to work on the democratization of media in the forests of Central Tribal India, where he grew up.
+Through his discourse with people he came to believe that the current mainstream media does not give equal access to all voices: the current feudal model of mass communication creates wars rather than solving problems.
+Since then, Choudhary has been working on creating a working model for democratic media.
+He realized that more than Facebook, India needs a “VoiceBook” because a vast majority of the country lives on the wrong side of the digital divide.
+Choudhary won a Google Digital Activism award in 2014 and was also named one of 100 Leading Global Thinkers in 2014 by Foreign Policy magazine.
+He was chosen a Young Business Leader by Boston Global Forum in 2015.
+He recently developed Radio Bultoo, which current Indian Prime Minister Narendra Modi has called for expansion all over the country.
+Currently, Choudhary is trying to set up an Institute for Rural Journalism Entrepreneurship in a remote tribal village in Central India, where he does farming with students to create a self-sustainable school for self-sustainable rural community media entrepreneurs.
 In the long run, he hopes a critical mass of such media entrepreneurs can create a parallel bottom-up, independent and democratic media.
-The last few centuries saw the democratization of politics, now is the time for democratization of communication.
+The last few centuries saw the democratization of politics; now, he says, is the time for democratization of communication.
 The developing world cannot remain behind.